 Mortgage loans are available with little or no down payment.

-Household income and home purchase price limits apply; however, most Maine households and homes are eligible for the program.
+Household income and home purchase price limits apply.
 Limits can vary depending on how many people live in the household and where the home is located.

-Maine First Home Loan, SaluteME and Salute Home Again Programs, Income & Purchase Price Limits
+Maine First Home Loan, SaluteME and Salute Home Again Programs, Income and Purchase Price Limits

-Homes that qualify for a MaineHousing mortgage, include:
+Homes that qualify for a MaineHousing mortgages, include:

 New and existing single-Family homes

 Owner-occupied, 2- to 4-unit apartment buildings